GetStream/encrypted-web-chat/README.md

 ## 📚 Tutorial

-This repository contains the completed React project following the [End-to-End Encrypt your Chat with the Web Crypto API](https://getstream.io/blog/web-crypto-api-chat/) tutorial.
+This repository contains the completed React project following the [End-to-End Encrypted Chat with the Web Crypto API](https://getstream.io/blog/web-crypto-api-chat/) tutorial.
 You should read it before trying to run this project as it contains it may contain useful information not present in this README.

 ## ⚙️ Setup